 A congenital facial birthmark known as a capillary malformation (port-wine birthmark or nevus flammeus) is often the most notable initial symptom.
 This birthmark can range from light pink to reddish to dark purple in color.
 The size of a port-wine birthmark can vary.
-Usually, at least one eyelid and/or the forehead of one side of the face are affected, but both sides of the face have been affected less often.
-In some children, the entire half of one side of the face may be affected.
+Usually, at least one eyelid, temple area, and/or the forehead of one side of the face are affected; both sides of the face have been affected less often.
+In some children, the entire half of one, or both, side of the face may be affected.
 Sometimes, the discoloration may extend slightly onto the other side of the face or both sides of the face may be extensively involved.
 Rarely, a port-wine birthmark extends all the way to the trunk and/or arms.
-The port-wine birthmark that characterizes SWS is caused by an overabundance of capillaries just below the surface of the skin in the distribution of the trigeminal nerve.
+The port-wine birthmark that characterizes SWS is caused by an overabundance of capillaries just below the surface of the skin.
 Capillaries are tiny blood vessels that form a fine network throughout the body connecting arteries and veins and are responsible for the exchange of various substances such as oxygen between cells and tissue.
 If untreated, port-wine birthmarks may deepen in color with age, thicken, and potentially develop blood blisters (blebs) that can burst causing spontaneously bleeding.

 The abnormal blood vessels that make up a port-wine birthmark will vary in size, diameter, distribution, and depth from one individual to another and even within the same person in different affected areas.
 This means that a port-wine birthmark in each individual is unique and can be quite dissimilar from one person to another.